rstor1/anytune/README.md

 This is a music player I made quick and perhaps dirty that downloads any song from youtube using the api from rapid api: https://rapidapi.com/ytjar/api/youtube-mp36/.
 I wanted an ad free app to play music and to practice React Native.
 It is a complete music track player that saves mp3's to your local iphone's storage.
 It is free to anyone.
 I will not be maintaining this repo.

+This project 'Anytune' was coincidently named but is not associated with Anytune Inc. or the Anytune apps they have published.

 ## Specs

 React Native version 0.69.